tanja3981/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Update-to-new-version.md

 * Please update as soon as possible after a new release is available.
 You will receive an [information on the AndroidAPS home screen](../Installing-AndroidAPS/Releasenotes#release-notes) about the new version.
 * As of version 2.3 you have to use git to update.
 Updating via zip file does not work anymore.
 * As of version 2.7 repository location changed to [https://github.com/nightscout/AndroidAPS](https://github.com/nightscout/AndroidAPS).
 If you are not familiar with git the easiest way for update is remove directory with AndroidAPS and do a [new clone](../Installing-AndroidAPS/Building-APK.md).
-* Please use [Android Studio Version 4.1.1](https://developer.android.com/studio/) or newer to build the apk.
+* Please use **[Android Studio Version 2020.3.1](https://developer.android.com/studio/)** or newer to build the apk.
-* [Windows 10 32-bit systems](../Installing-AndroidAPS/troubleshooting_androidstudio#unable-to-start-daemon-process) are not supported by Android Studio 4.1.1.
+* [Windows 10 32-bit systems](../Installing-AndroidAPS/troubleshooting_androidstudio#unable-to-start-daemon-process) are not supported by Android Studio 2020.3.1.
 * If you are using xDrip make sure to [identify the receiver](../Configuration/xdrip#identify-receiver).
 * You can also use Dexcom G6 with the ['Build your own Dexcom App'](../Hardware/DexcomG6.html#if-using-g6-with-build-your-own-dexcom-app).